agrosner/DBFlow/usage/Migration2Guide.md

 transaction completes.
 The new `OnModelChangedListener` provides a simplified callback on the UI thread when the transaction completes.

+#### Annotations

+To simplify the `@Column` annotation, we broke apart the primary key, foreign key, not null, and unique groups into their own separate annotations.
+Originally, it made sense to put it all in one annotation, but as features were added, it became apparent the annotation allowed you to use it in unintended ways.

+So these annotations (and their corresponding methods moved into):
+  1. `@PrimaryKey`
+  2. `@ForeignKey`
+  3. `@Unique`
+  4. `@NotNull`

 ### Queries

 #### FlowTableList -> FlowQueryList